 Arise Osteopathy is committed to being socially responsible and community minded.
 To that end we have pledged to donate 1% of all sales (that’s sales, not profits) to a given charity or community organisation every three months.
-1% may not sound like a lot, and it might not be, but as a new business we want to make a pledge we know we can keep.
-As business grows, we may be able to pledge more.
+1% may not sound like a lot, and it might not be, but as a small business we want to make a pledge we know we can keep.
 We would love for you to be involved too.
 If you know of a local charity or community organisation that needs our support, please contact us.
 We are keen to support local organisations who promote health be it mental health, physical health or community involvement and wellbeing.

-January 2020 - WIRES Australian wildlife rescue Organisation - donated in conjunction with Margaret River Playgroup following the January Eastcoast Bushfires
+WIRES Australian wildlife rescue Organisation - donated in conjunction with Margaret River Playgroup following the January Eastcoast Bushfires.